Tag: crime scene

 Some criminals get their crimes tattooed on their bodies, write 'fictional' books detailing murders they've committed or turn their own wanted posters into profile pics on Facebook.
 We talk to an expert to better understand why some criminals implicate themselves in their crimes by communicating about them.

-A&E Real Crime spoke with David Hall, a Florida-based forensic botanist who has worked on hundreds of criminal cases, to discuss the information plant life leave behind.
+A&E True Crime spoke with David Hall, a Florida-based forensic botanist who has worked on hundreds of criminal cases, to discuss the information plant life leave behind.
 And watch a video on how tree DNA helped solve a murder.